AllanLVAF/limaverde.dev/README.md

 npm i &&
 npm src
 ```
+(The example above is with cloning this website, naturally.
+Change it accordingly)

 5) Now, to route this server to a custom domain, I used AWS Route 53 to associate the instance to an Elastic IP, then created a hosted zone and created an A record pointing to the Elastic IP.
 Route 53 will provide you with the names of the Name Servers that you should set your custom domain provider to point to